MagdalenaBrejna/MathCalculator/README.md

 * Swing

 ## To-Do
-* A small database with a list of results
+* A small database with a list of the previous results.
-* A new tab with a calculator for different number systems
+* A new tab with a calculator for different number systems.

 ## Status